 Thanks to FOAT fundraising efforts and some generous donors, the first classroom for the secondary school was built in 2021 and the second classroom built in 2022.

 Girls' Dormitory - The fundraising target was reached in September 2022 and building commenced shortly after.
-With only the Plasterboard left to do, the building will be complete very soon.

 Boys' Dormitory - The fundraising target was reached in April 2023 and building of the Boys' dormitory started in June 2023.
-When the building is completed, all students and staff can reside on site.

 Both dormitories are now completed and filled with students accessing a rich education at Mvomero.